youssefelkorchi/AmanePass/backend/README.md

-# Password Guardian Backend
+# AmanePass Backend

-This is the backend server for **Password Guardian**, a secure and privacy-first password strength checker and breach detection service.
+This is the backend server for **AmanePass** (Password Guardian), a secure and privacy-first password strength checker and breach detection service.

 ## Features